Above ground swimming pools require a cove.

 "Great," you say—but what's a cove?

 Once your pool walls are up and assembled, a cove is material placed against the inside walls of your pool's perimeter that allows your liner to gently cascade down the pool wall, onto the angled cove, and then onto the sand base (Instead of a 90 degree harsh angle from pool wall directly to the floor).
-Letting your liner have this gentle transition keeps the liner itself for stretching/stressing as people walk around inside the pool.
+Letting your liner have this gentle transition keeps the liner itself from stretching/stressing as people walk around inside the pool.

 Really though, the main reason above ground pools require a cove is that the cove keeps the weight of the water from pushing the liner out from under the pool wall.
 Besides being unsightly, your liner would most likely rip/tear in the process and as a result, begin to empty the pools water into your yard rather quickly.